 Why Naperville, IL is a Best Place to Live

-Several factors make Naperville one of the Top 100 Places to Live in America, according to Livability.com.
-This upscale city features a median household income that tops $110,000, and the median home value is $379,000.
-A suburb of Chicago, Naperville ranks among the nation’s safest cities, and its economy is strong in sectors like advanced manufacturing, education, healthcare and technology.
-Here are other reasons why Naperville is such a good place to live (and work and play):
+Several factors make Naperville, IL, one of the Top 100 Places to Live in America, according to Livability.com.
+This upscale city features a median household income that tops $127,000, and the median home value is just over $500,000.
+In addition, as a suburb of Chicago, Naperville ranks among the nation’s safest cities, and its economy is strong in sectors like advanced manufacturing, education, healthcare and technology.
+Here are other reasons why Naperville is such an excellent place to live (and work and play):

 Naperville is in the Illinois Technology and Research Corridor that stretches along Interstate 88 in Chicago’s metropolitan area.
-Many R&D and technology companies are thriving along the corridor, and Naperville is also strong in healthcare thanks largely to Edward Hospital – the city’s largest employer (4,200 people).
+Many R&D and technology companies are thriving along the corridor, and Naperville is also strong in healthcare, thanks largely to Edward Hospital – the city’s largest employer (4,900 people).

 City officials make sure that Naperville always looks pleasing to the eye.
-That includes preserving the city’s Naperville Historic District that has more than 600 buildings listed on the National Register of Historic Places, including the Martin Mitchell Mansion (pictured above).
-Three other attractive buildings in Naperville are the city’s three libraries, which together attract more than 1.5 million visitors each year.
+That includes preserving the city’s Naperville Historic District, home to over 600 structures; the district belongs to the National Register of Historic Places, including the Martin Mitchell Mansion.
+Other noteworthy pieces of architecture in Naperville include the city’s three libraries, which attract more than 1.5 million visitors each year.

 A Crown Jewel

 Considered a place of tranquility along the Dupage River is the Naperville Riverwalk, a 1.75-mile pathway that includes bridges, fountains and outdoor sculptures for walkers and joggers.
 The Riverwalk is often called the city’s crown jewel, providing a natural park to be enjoyed by both residents and visitors.